reflectoring/reflectoring.github.io/_posts/2019-08-27-spring-boot-starter.md

 A class annotated with the `@Configuration` annotation serves as a factory for beans that are added to the application context.
 It may contain factory methods annotated with `@Bean` whose return values are automatically added to the application context by Spring.

-In short, **a Spring configuration makes a contribution to the application context**.
+In short, **a Spring configuration contributes beans to the application context**.

 ### What's an Auto-Configuration?

 **An auto-configuration is a `@Configuration` class that is automatically discovered by Spring**.
 As soon as an auto-configuration is found on the classpath, it is evaluated and the configuration's contribution is added to the application context.

-An auto-configuration may be [conditional](/spring-boot-conditionals/), so that its activation depends on external factors like a certain configuration parameter having a specific value.
+An auto-configuration may be [conditional](/spring-boot-conditionals/) so that its activation depends on external factors like a certain configuration parameter having a specific value.

 ### What's an Auto-Configure Module?